Recommended courses for boats and bicycles

 Imabari to Oshima

-The Kurishima Strait is one of Japan's three most powerful currents.
-The difficult sea area, which reaches 10 knots (about 18 km/h), is known to sailors around the world as a key point for maritime transportation, with 500 ships traveling a day.
-The world's first three-way suspension bridge, Kurishima Kaikyo Bridge, is a highlight of the Setouchi Shimanami Kaido!
-An endlessly spreading azure sky and sea, the shadows of the islands and the villages standing below, ships of large and small boldly tackling the swirling currents, and cyclists peer straight at the bridge.
-The world's crowning Kurushima Strait - 4.1km in conjunction with its dynamic landscape.
+Kurushima Strait is one of Japan's three strongest tidal currents.
+This treacherous stretch of ocean, with currents reaching 10 knots (approximately 18 km/h), is known to sailors worldwide as a key maritime traffic point, with 500 ships passing through it daily.
+The world's first triple suspension bridge, collectively known as the Kurushima Kaikyo Bridge, is a highlight of the Setouchi Shimanami Kaido!
+The view of the endless expanse of azure sky and sea, the silhouettes of distant islands and island villages nestled below, boats large and small bravely tackling the swirling currents, and cyclists tracing straight wakes on the bridge.
+The world-renowned Kurushima Strait - a 4.1-km stretch that blends seamlessly with the dynamic scenery

 Oshima

-The gateway on Oshima was once a ferry and other trip that connected to Imabari Port in about 20 minutes.
-Even today, this is an indispensable area for your trip to Oshima, with a close look at the spectacular scenery of Kurushima Kaikyo Bridge.
-After replenishing drinks and other items at the roadside station Yoshiumiikiikikan, you will be heading out on a boat trip to Hakata Island (Kumaguchi Port)!
+This was once the gateway to Oshima, where ferries and other services traveled between the island and Imabari Port in about 20 minutes.
+Even today, this area is an essential part of any trip to Oshima, offering a close-up view of the magnificent Kurushima Kaikyo Bridge.
+After refilling your supplies at the Yoshiumi Ikiikikan Roadside Station, set off on a boat trip to Hakata Island (Kumaguchi Port)!